pablovass/app-listen-up/README.md

 ---

-## Plan futuro
+## Future Plans

-- Integrar lógica de IA para evaluar respuestas escritas de forma más flexible.
+- Integrate AI-based logic to evaluate written responses more flexibly.
-- Expandir las funcionalidades de la API con nuevos endpoints.
+- Expand the API with additional endpoints.
-- Usar una base de datos para almacenar frases y usuarios.
+- Use a database for managing phrases and users.

+---